ArtMuseum & Museum

 Suwa City Museum

-ー Explore the Deep History of the Suwa Region Located near the Suwa Grand Shrine (Upper Shrine), this museum delves into the rich cultural and historical heritage of Suwa, including ancient rituals, festivals, and samurai-era artifacts.
+- Explore the rich history of the Suwa region Located near Suwa Taisha (Kamisha), this museum delves deeply into Suwa's rich culture and historical heritage, including ancient rituals, festivals, and samurai-era artifacts.

-Exhibits cover topics such as the famous Onbashira Festival, local archaeology, and the religious significance of the region.
+Exhibits include the famous Onbashira Festival, local archaeology, the religious significance of the region, and more.

-It’s a must-visit for history enthusiasts and those wanting to understand the deeper cultural layers behind Suwa’s spiritual traditions.
+A must-see for history buffs and anyone wanting to understand the deeper cultural layers behind Suwa's spiritual traditions.

 Official Website